AI Workshop: learn to build apps with AI →

 The DOM: Loop through DOM elements

-The querySelectorAll() method run on document returns a list of DOM elements that satisfy the selectors query.
+The querySelectorAll() method, when called on document, returns a list of DOM elements that match the selector.

 It returns a list of elements, which is not an array but a NodeList object.